 What is a CASA volunteer?

-We have hundreds of dedicated CASAs—men and women encompassing all age groups and backgrounds.
+Our volunteers are comprised of hundreds of men and women encompassing all age groups and backgrounds.
 They work full-time, part-time, are retired, and are students.
 Some CASA volunteers have only one child; others opt to advocate for more than one or a group of siblings.
 All CASAs make a volunteer commitment of at least 1 year.
 Because of the unique nature of this advocacy work and the personal connection to a foster child, many CASA volunteers find that their service is the experience of a lifetime.

 Volunteers spend on average 6-8 hours a month on their case.
 More complicated cases may take longer.
 Volunteers are expected to remain involved in their case until permanency has been reached, which could take one to two years.